Single sign-on for Redgate apps

 2. Prove domain ownership

-- The service generates a token unique to your domain - add it to your DNS as a TXT record using your DNS admin tools.
+- The service generates tokens unique to your domains - add them to your DNS as TXT records using your DNS admin tools.
 This forms the proof that you own the domain and have the privileges to apply policies.

-- Press the Continue button.
-Once the service can see your token, you can proceed to set up your IdP.
-If the service cannot see your token, check the token in your DNS admin tool and try again.
+Press "Refresh" to verify that the DNS records are added correctly.
+Once the service can see your tokens, you can proceed to set up your Identity Provider.
+If the service cannot see your tokens, check the token in your DNS admin tool and try again (DNS can take some time to propagate). - Click "Continue" to proceed to the "Configure identity provider" step.

 3. Add your IdP details and enable SSO

-- Add the Client ID and IdP URL values in to the service configuration screen then press Continue.
-This will run a test to check the IdP configuration.
+- Add the Issuer URL and Client ID values in to the service configuration screen then press "Test without saving".
+This will redirect you to your Identity Provider where you can login to confirm that the configuration works.

 - Users who created Redgate IDs before SSO was enabled will then use their password login.